 St. Paul, MN Defense Lawyer for Murder and Manslaughter Charges

 If you have been arrested for murder or manslaughter in Minnesota, you are facing extremely serious charges.
 These charges can have the most severe sentences allowed under Minnesota law.
 Potential penalties include life in prison.
-When the circumstances are this dire, your future depends to a great degree on the quality of the lawyer you choose to represent you.
+When the circumstances are this dire, your future depends to a great degree on the quality of the Woodbury Manslaughter Lawyer you choose to represent you.

 I am criminal defense attorney Justin Schiks.
 I have the experience and legal skill you need when you are facing murder or manslaughter charges.
 I aggressively defend the rights of people charged with:

 - Murder in the first degree: Killing another person with premeditation and intent, or while committing another crime.
 Punishable by life in prison.

 - Murder in the second degree: Includes drive-by shootings and unintentional murders.
 Punishable by up to 40 years in prison.

 - Murder in the third degree: Includes taking another’s life by behaving in a manner that is eminently dangerous to others and without regard for human life.
 Punishable by up to 25 years in prison, $40,000 in fines or both.

 - Manslaughter in the first degree: Includes killing another person in the heat of passion, among other definitions.
 Punishable by 15 years in prison, $30,000 in fines or both.

 - Manslaughter in the second degree: Causing the death of another through negligence by taking or creating an unreasonable risk.
 A hunting accident, child endangerment and letting a dangerous dog run free can all result in second degree manslaughter charges.
 Punishable by 10 years in prison and up to $20,000 in fines or both.